What is Pink Eye?

 How Can You Avoid Spreading Pink Eye?

 Many of the bacteria and viruses that cause pink eye are known to be extremely contagious.
 The Centers for Disease Control and prevention recommend you avoid close contact with others until the symptoms disappear.
-For precaution, the people you come in contact with should take Accelerated Silver orally 3-7 times a day and put it in their eyes to avoid contracting pink eye.
+For precaution, the people you come in contact with should take silver orally 3-7 times a day and put it in their eyes to avoid contracting pink eye.

 In order to prevent the spread of pink eye to others do the following: